Burglary Charges Attorney in Miami-Dade County

 The serious consequences of a felony conviction can linger past any imprisonment or fines.
 Even after serving a sentence, being a convicted felon could still haunt you.
 This is the sort of background that can cause an employer to deny you a job, a banker to refuse to lend to you, or a landlord to refuse your application.
 If you are in the process of seeking an immigrant visa, a felony is likely to cancel any such proceedings.
 You cannot afford to live with such consequences.
 These are harsh penalties which require immediate action to prevent.
 When you retain Attorney Eric Matheny, you can expect personal attention to detail and an aggressive defense of your charges.

-If you are facing burglary charges, it is very important to consult with a South Florida burglary lawyer who may be able to protect your rights.
+If you are facing burglary charges, it is very important to consult with a Miami-Dade County burglary lawyer who may be able to protect your rights.
 Our entire legal staff can provide you with the legal representation you need for a successful outcome of your case.
 If you reside in Miami-Dade County, Broward County, or Palm Beach County, our criminal defense attorney may be able to provide you with the effective and dedicated legal counsel that you need.
 You have every reason to act now, and no reason to delay.

-Do not wait to contact our South Florida criminal defense firm.
+Do not wait to contact our Miami-Dade County criminal defense firm.
 Attorney Eric Matheny can be reached 24 hours a day.